Health and Wellness Brands: The New Way of Life

 - 85% of consumers believe that certain foods have health benefits that go beyond basic nutrition and may reduce the risk of disease or other health concerns.

-Health and wellness is the new way of life… for consumers and brands, those who adapt will ultimately succeed.
+Health and wellness is the new way of life for consumers and wellness brands should reap the reward.